-When sibling is first in the room, make sure no one else in the room is gawking over baby.
+When a sibling is first in the room, ensure no one else is gawking over the baby.
 Let the focus remain between big brother or sister and little one.
 If anything, let the emphasis be on the older sibling.
-Coach other relatives to comment on how loving the older sibling is, or how lucky the little sibling is to have them as their brother or sister.
+Coach other relatives to comment on how loving the older sibling is or how lucky the little sibling is to have them as their brother or sister.
 Again, eliminate the need for competition.
-And if they’re old enough, you can have them introduce new baby to other relatives.
+And if they’re old enough, you can have them introduce the new baby to other relatives.
 “Grandma, this is Peyton.”
 This is a great way to empower them as a big sibling from the start.

 3. Don’t set too many limits (at first).

-This is so important and one of the things I feel sabotages many transitions from going smoothly.
+This is so important, and one of the things I feel sabotages many transitions from going smoothly.
 When the baby first arrives, try not to set too many limits for the bigger sibling.
 I think the best way to guarantee an older sibling will feel jealous is to suddenly feel the new baby is making them get into trouble.
-Of course they have to know they cannot throw their new sibling across the room, but they also will feel better if you aren’t immediately correcting them about every little thing from the second they meet.
-Prep them about how to hold and touch a baby way before they are actually doing so.
-Steer clear of “Don’t touch the baby’s mouth,” and instead say things like, “Baby sister likes soft touches on her cheek or her head.
+Of course, they have to know they cannot throw their new sibling across the room, but they will feel better if you aren’t immediately correcting them about every little thing from the second they meet.
+Prep them about holding and touching a baby before they do so.
+Steer clear of “Don’t touch the baby’s mouth.”
+Instead, say, “Baby sister likes soft touches on her cheek or head.
 Look at how happy she is when you touch her so sweetly.”

 4. Have new baby brother or sister get them a present.

-This, of course, is pretty common — but if you haven’t heard of it, have the new baby have a present waiting in the hospital room for the older sibling.
-This is a simple and easy way to get things started off on the right foot!
-I mean, who wouldn’t love a sibling that brings you your favorite Lego Set or Barbie?
+This is pretty common, but if you haven’t heard of it, have the new baby get their older sibling a gift and have it waiting in the hospital room for the older sibling.
+This is a simple and easy way to start things on the right foot!
+Who wouldn’t love a sibling that brings you your favorite Lego Set or Barbie?

 1. Make them your helper.

-Once you arrive home, have new sibling be your helper.
+Once you arrive home, have the new sibling be your helper.
 And make them feel so special to be old enough to do things their little sibling cannot do.
 “Wow, thank you for getting Mommy some water.
-You are so helpful and grown up.
+You are so helpful and grown-up.
 I don’t know what Mommy would do without you!
-Little sister just lays here, but you are able to sit and talk with Mommy and that is so fun.”
+Little sister just lays there, but you can sit and talk with Mommy, and that is so fun.”